SciTechSoftware/SciTech.Rpc/README.md

 # SciTech.Rpc

-**UPDATE 2020-11-27:** There has been no activity in this repository for a long time, but the project is still very much alive in the private repository.
-We will soon publish version 1.0.
+**UPDATE 2021-12-22:** There has not been much activity in this repository for a long time, but the project is still very much alive.
+The current beta release can be considered relatively stable, but documentation is still lacking.

 SciTech.Rpc is a high-performance, code-first, remote procedure call framework, designed to handle remote procedure calls on all levels.
 From  internet deployed services over HTTP/2 (based on [gRPC](https://grpc.io/)), to in-process proxy communication.
 Similar to WCF, you define service interfaces with the help of attributes in code, and not using external definition files.